 El Trotamundos (2007) Jorge Kata Núñez

-This colorful wall painting was made by the Chilean artist Jorge Kata Núñez and was unveiled on 8 September 2007 during the 'September in Rotterdam' festival.
+This colorful mural was created by Chilean artist Jorge Kata Núñez and was unveiled on September 8, 2007 during the 'September in Rotterdam' festival.
 The artwork is called El Trotamundos (the world traveler) and shows a galloping horse, which not only symbolizes freedom, but also global citizenship.
 The horse carries the world map on its body and a peace dove on its face.
-He rushes past, his tail flaps behind him in festive colors.
-This animal will come, despite the strict gaze of a sun in the upper left corner.
-It is more cheerful at the horse's feet: large, round, clownish heads that look a bit like full mane, smile amiable.
-They are drawn in such a way that it looks like they are projected from the grid into the wall.
+He runs proudly past, his tail waving in festive colors like a banner behind him.
+This animal will get there, despite the stern look of a little sun in the top left corner.
+At the feet of the horse it is more cheerful: large, round, clownish heads that look a bit like a full mane, smile amiably.
+They are drawn in such a way that it appears as if they are projected from the grid into the wall.
 The painting was commissioned by a number of residents of the street.
-Núñez was a pioneer of the mural in our city.
+Núñez was a pioneer of wall painting in our city.
 In other words: street art in Rotterdam started with him.
-Núñez offered during a visit to Rotterdam in 2018 El Trotamundos to restore.
+During a visit to Rotterdam in 2018, Núñez offered El Trotamundos to restore.
 After eleven years the mural made a somewhat dull impression.
 In collaboration with CBK Rotterdam, the painting was renewed and the Zwarte Paardenstraat received the work with its unique colors.

 Zwarte Paardenstraat 93A, 3012 UK Rotterdam, Netherlands